pytocabra/Snapshot/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 Snapshot is a web platform for sharing your daily journeys with snaps (pictures).
 The website allows you to create your account, uploads snaps, describe them and explore other users' snaps.
-Snapshot has been deployed on AWS and it is up and running!
-[Check it out!](http://ec2-3-129-253-161.us-east-2.compute.amazonaws.com:8080/ "Snapshot Website")

 ## Technology Stack